 All of our printed Anguilla flags are made by a process called Dye Sublimation.
 This process impregnates the fibres of the fabric, the result is a flag that has very accurate colour, and importantly the design appears clearly on both sides of the flag.
 This is known as ‘printed through to reverse’ and is an important consideration when choosing your flag as both sides will be seen when flying.
-To offer our appreciation for your order we now offer Free Delivery on all flag orders.

 Our flags are manufactured to the highest standards.
 We offer flags in a choice of two materials, Hand Made National Flags, and Digitally Printed National Flags

 Flags will not last forever.
 Whilst we do everything possible to ensure our products are the most durable possible.

 You will be taken to our online shop

 |Design||A blue ensign with a Union Jack in the top left hand corner and the Coat of Arms of Anguilla in the centre left.|

 |Colours||PMS – Blue: 281, Red: 186, Orange: 150, Turquoise: 291|